yomnanassar0/Emotion-Recognition/README.md

 # Emotion-Recognition
-Using CNN to classify the human emotions
+Using CNN to classify the human emotions.